pivotal-cf/docs-partners-template/README.md

 To use Bookbinder to view your documentation, perform the following steps:

+1. Install Bookbinder by running `gem install bookbindery`.
+If you have trouble, consult the [Zero to Bookbinder](#zero-to-bookbinder) section to make sure you have the correct dependencies installed.
 1. On your local machine, `cd` into `docs-book` in the cloned repo.
 1. Run `bundle install` to make sure you have all the necessary gems installed.
 1. Build your documentation site with `bookbinder` in one of the two following ways: